MVrachev/Data-Structures-and-algorithms/README.md

-# Data Structures and algorithms university course in "St. Kliment Ohridski" university of Sofia
+# Data Structures and algorithms university course
+The course is studied in "St. Kliment Ohridski" university of Sofia